 The respondents were asked to give information on whether their project was born-digital or not.
-The option 'born-digital' was defined as 'a dictionary conceptualized for the electronic medium, offering radically different options for organisation and presentation of lexical information' in the survey.
+The term 'born-digital' was defined explicitly in the survey as 'a dictionary conceptualised for the electronic medium, offering radically different options for organisation and presentation of lexical information' in the survey.
 The options for answers were: "Yes", "No", "Other".
-Figure X shows that the majority of the respondents did not see their projects as born-digital.
-Still, nearly half of the respondents think that their project is born-digital (40.9%).
-Some respondents (5%) reported their project being partly born-digital and left additional explanations, mostly that the project had started as a manual one, but developed into born-digital in the latest stage.

-However, when looking into the answers describing the compilation method of the databases in these projects, it seems that not all these cases can be considered born-digital according to our definition (see section 3.1.2.9).
+Figure 11 shows that the majority of the respondents (54.1%) did not see their projects as born-digital.
+Some respondents (5%) reported their project being partly born-digital and left additional explanations, mostly that the project had started as a manual one, but developed into born-digital in a later stage.
+40.9% of the respondents claim that their project is born-digital.
+When looking into the answers describing the compilation method of the databases in these projects, it seems though that not all these projects can be considered born-digital according to our definition of the term (see also section 3.1.2.10).